 The Group offers various Shariah-compliant products to its customers.
 The Shariah-compliant activities are conducted in accordance with Shariah principles and are subject to the supervision and approval of the Group's Shariah Supervisory Board.
 The disclosures set out in the consolidated financial statements in relation to these activities are prepared in accordance with Financial Accounting Standard 18 issued by the Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI).

 2.20 Comparatives

-Where necessary, comparative figures have been adjusted to conform with changes in presentation in the current year, with the exception of the adoption of IFRS 9.
-The following accounting policies were applicable for the year ended 31st December 2015:-
+Where necessary, comparative figures have been adjusted to conform with changes in presentation in the current year.